International Students Track

 Korean Students Track

 Applicants who graduated from either domestic or overseas high school.
-Applicants who are expected to graduate in February 2015 or applicants who passed the high school qualification exam for domestic high schools.
+Applicants who are expected to graduate or applicants who passed the high school qualification exam for domestic high schools.

 Overseas Korean Students Track